 We have included affiliate links for your convenience.
 You can read our disclosure here.

-Laminating pouches are the plastic sheets that you use with your laminator.
+- Laminating pouches – laminating pouches are the plastic sheets that you use with your laminator.
 (If you purchase the laminator above it comes with 10 free laminating pouches.)

 These tools help reduce stress and increase learning too

-25 Sensory Box Ideas for Your Child with Autism
+- 25 Sensory Box Ideas for Kids with Autism